jaredboice/daniel-san/README.md

             amount: -5.00,
             effectiveDateStart: '2019-01-01',
             effectiveDateEnd: null,
-            exclusions: { // (exclusion hits will still cycle the modulus for STANDARD_EVENT)
+            exclusions: { // (exclusion hits will still modulate the cycle when using the modulus/cycle feature)
                 weekdays: [SATURDAY, SUNDAY], // excluding these weekdays (you could have also just imported the WEEKENDS constant and spreaded it within the array here)
                 dates: ['2019-07-04', '2019-09-17', '2019-10-31'] // exluding these specific dates
             }